rust-lang/team/docs/toml-schema.md

 ### Repository custom properties

-[Repository custom properties] are values set on a repository to opt it into org-wide tooling.
-The property must first be defined at the organization level.
+[Repository custom properties] are values set on a repository to add metadata.
+For example, they are used to opt it into org-wide tooling.
+The property must first be defined at the organization level by an infrastructure admin.

 String and boolean values are supported.